SaulMoro/poc-angular-pwa-ngrx-rtk-redux-toolkit-formly/README.md

 Utility that helps us to obtain, through the use of selectors, part of the state in an effect

-There is the getFromStore alternative, which does the same but starting an observable, instead of reusing the existing stream.

 ```javascript
 // Example
 loadCharacters$ = createEffect(() =>